frappe/erpnext_documentation/user/manual/en/education/assessment_plan.md

 Apart from the mandatory fields, you may also add the following details to the assessment plan:

 1. **Assessment Name**: Enter the name for the assessment which is to be conducted.
 E.g., Assessment for Economics Core Course IV, Term I.
-1. **Program**: Select the Program under which the the assessment has been conducted.
+1. **Program**: Select the Program under which the assessment has been conducted.
 1. **Academic Year and Academic Term**: Select and enter the Academic Year and the Academic Year for which the Assessment is being done.

 ![Assessment Plan](/docs/assets/img/education/assessment-plan-4.png)